 - Glare from sunlight, lights or car headlamps at night.

-In some cases, cataracts cause short-sightedness, which is why they may improve long-sightedness.
+In some cases, cataracts cause short-sightedness, which is why they may improve close-up vision.

 A consultant can assess whether a patient is experiencing cataract onset, which is why it is good to have regular check-ups, whether you do or do not use glasses or contact lenses.